Dr. Allison Giles discusses fertility rates and risks that come with being pregnant after 40 for women looking to

 Beyond age 45, there are even more health risks.
-A recent study that looked at almost 37 million deliveries between 2006 and 2015 showed that women age 45-54 years have the highest rates of preeclampsia, gestational diabetes, postpartum hemorrhage, and hysterectomy—as well as c-section deliveries.
+A recent study that looked at almost 37 million deliveries between 2006 and 2015 showed that women aged 45-54 years have the highest rates of preeclampsia, gestational diabetes, postpartum hemorrhage, and hysterectomy—as well as c-section deliveries.

 Will my baby be disabled?